TeamNewPipe/NewPipe/README.md

 </a>

 ## Donate
 If you like NewPipe, you're welcome to send a donation.
-We prefer Liberapay, as it is both open source and non-profit.
+We prefer Liberapay, as it is both open-source and non-profit.
 For further info on donating to NewPipe, please visit our [website](https://newpipe.net/donate).

 <table>
   <tr>